-Alternatively registration forms are available from reception along with details of registration times and the documents you are required to provide.
+Alternatively registration forms are available below along with details of registration times and the documents you are required to provide.
 You will be allocated a named doctor upon registration, but you are welcome to see any doctor within the surgery.

 When you register with the practice you may be asked to provide some form of identification, and the details of your previous GP surgery.
 It helps us to help you if you can try to see the same doctor for the same problem.
 We understand that this may not always be possible, but it can help to ensure continuity of care.

 Over the past two years the Government has been introducing named GPs for patients; this was introduced first for vulnerable patients and then last year for all patients over the age of 75.
 This year the government has extended this to all patients having a named GP.